(530) 287-6674

 Navigating the complexities of maritime law while recovering from an injury can feel overwhelming.
 That’s why having a longshore workers’ injury attorney is crucial.

 The legal experts at LTHZ Law specialize in the Longshore and Harbor Workers' Compensation Act (LHWCA), offering guidance to injured maritime workers.
-From understanding your rights to securing workers’ compensation, they ensure you’re supported every step of the way.
+From understanding your rights to securing workers’ compensation, we ensure you’re supported every step of the way.

 Whether you’re a dockworker, shipbuilder, or harbor construction worker, the LHWCA safeguards your rights and provides essential benefits for workplace injuries.
 Consulting a specialized attorney not only simplifies the process but also ensures you receive the protection and compensation you deserve.